This article is written by Babirye Janefrancis Namukwaya, BBA LLB, SOA National Institute of Law, during her internship with the Le Droit India.

 Administrative Tribunals have specific jurisdictions focusing on areas like administrative, tax, or environmental issues While Courts have broad jurisdiction that includes civil, criminal, constitutional, and various other cases.

-Appeals in Administrative Tribunals generally lie within the tribunals system or directly to the High Court While Court Appeals may be made to higher courts in a structured hierarchy
+Appeals in Administrative Tribunals are generally heard within the tribunal system or directly by the High Court, while Court appeals are made to higher courts following a structured hierarchy.

 Costs in Administrative Tribunals are kept low, as intended to be While Court costs may be more expensive because of the formal procedures and lawyers.